DestinyOne/Femto-Research/README.md

 `mpiexec -np 60 PATH/TO/YOUR/lmp_mpi -in Au_TTM_restart.in` as in `run.sh`.

 ## Tips
+- It is recommended to run Preheating and Common runs in seperate folders.
-Use `tmux` in a remote server for long runs.
+- Use `tmux` in a remote server for long runs.